milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 ekf.update(newReading, reading.getAccuracy());
 ```

-**Reality Check:** Google's Fused Location Provider **already does sophisticated filtering internally**—likely using an Unscented Kalman Filter (UKF) or particle filter, which handle non-linearities even better than EKF without requiring Jacobian computation.
+**Reality Check:** Google's Fused Location Provider **already does sophisticated filtering internally**, likely using an Unscented Kalman Filter (UKF) or particle filter, which handle non-linearities even better than EKF without requiring Jacobian computation.
 The UTS app receives these smoothed location estimates from Android's location stack but then **discards the temporal information** by only examining single snapshots.
 It's like buying a Ferrari and never shifting out of first gear.

 ### Hysteresis to Prevent Boundary Flickering